 Funding for the BWC scholarships is provided through the United Methodist Student Day Special Offering, the BWC Board of Trustees, the Board of Higher Education and Campus Ministry, the United Methodist Women, the United Methodist Men, and other designated gifts.
 Students will need to complete the online application each year.
 Applications are reviewed by members of the Joint Scholarship Task Force.

-Scholarship applications are accepted online only January 2 – March 24, 2021.
+Scholarship applications are accepted online only Dec 15, 2021 – March 24, 2022.
 Awards are determined by the Joint Scholarship Task Force.
-Scholarship award email notices will be sent out by the last week of June 2021.
+Scholarship award email notices will be sent out in June and July 2022.
 Payment of scholarship awards

 |Mar.
 25 – May 23||Application review process|